-One of the best things to do at Tintagel Castle is to check out its picturesque beach, which is a perfect opportunity to chill out, relax and enjoy the wonderful surroundings.
+Visit the beach, which is a perfect opportunity to chill out, relax and enjoy the wonderful surroundings.
 Visitors love the sites majestic location which is perfect for paddling or to explore the rock pools.
 A highlight is Merlin’s Cave, an impressive natural formation that is also linked to the legend of King Arthur.
 Merlin is known as the wizard in the Arthurian legends, and in one of Tennyson’s poems called The Idylls, Merlin’s Cave is the site where Merlin discovers the baby Arthur in the waves and brings him to safety.

 Merlin’s Cave and the Haven by Glen Bowman under CC BY 2.0 License

 more about king arthur & the legends…

 King Arthur was a great British warrior who, according to many medieval accounts, led Britain in battle against Saxon invaders towards the end of the 5th century AD.
 Through a range of folklore and literary writings his legendary stories have developed and been embellished over the past 1000 years, with many differing accounts that often contradict each other.
 Whilst many modern scholars claim that he in fact never existed, what is important is that until this day the stories and legends continue to inspire and excite poeple from all over the world.

 You can see further information on the Tintagel Castle website